 The

-houses that Michelangelo bought in the district of florence he loved
+that Michelangelo bought in the district of

 so much

-later transformed into a palace following a plan already
+later transformed into a palace following a plan

 drawn by the artist.
-Beautifully decorated with two important
+Beautifully decorated with

-juvenile artworks by the the divine maestro: the battle of the
+juvenile artworks by the the divine maestro: the

 centaures and the virgin of the steps.